+(1) Nursery grown;

+TABLE INSET:

-- (1) Nursery grown; - (2) State department of agriculture inspected; - (3) Tree spade transplanted while in the dormant state or, if not in the dormant state, having been balled and burlapped with a solid well-laced root ball when in the dormant state; - (4) No. 1 grade, with a straight unscarred trunk and a well-developed uniform crown (park grade trees are unacceptable); - (5) Staked, watered and mulched in accordance with section 5.5, planted in accordance with the city tree planting details, and approved through inspection by the city landscape architect or designee. - (6) Guaranteed for two (2) years, including labor to remove and dispose of dead material; - (7) Planted in accordance with the city tree planting detail, and approved through inspection by the city. - (8) Michigan native species or as listed in the replacement chart below.
+(2) State department of agriculture inspected;

+(3) Tree spade transplanted while in the dormant state, or, if not in the dormant state, having been balled and burlapped with a solid well-laced root ball when in the dormant state;

+(4) No. 1 grade, with a straight unscarred trunk and a well-developed uniform crown (park grade trees are unacceptable);

+(5) Staked, watered and mulched in accordance with Section 2509 of Appendix A, "Zoning Ordinance" (stakes shall be removed after one (1) year).

+(6) Guaranteed for two (2) years, including labor to remove and dispose of dead material;

+(7) Planted in accordance with the City of Novi Tree Planting Detail, and approved through inspection by the city.

+(8) Of the same species as the removed tree where available from Michigan nurseries.
+Where trees of the same species are not available, replacement shall be pursuant to the replacement chart appended to Ordinance Number 98-125.11, on file in the office of the city clerk.
 The city can deny the use of certain trees based upon disease or insect susceptibility or the growing conditions on the site.
-Further, the city can determine the number of different tree species in a planting as a diversity of tree species is strongly encouraged. - (9) Planted with a minimum clearance of ten (10) feet from all built utility structures and outside of any and all easements whenever possible.
+Further, the city can determine the number of different tree species in a planting.

+Alexandra Alexandra Alexandra

+Common Name Botanical Name

+Beech Fagus

+Sugar Maple Acer saccharum

+Swamp White Oak (wet) Quercus bicolor

+Shingle Oak Quercus imbricaria

+Scarlet Oak Quercus coccinea

+Chinkapin Oak Quercus muehlenbergii

+Chestnut Oak Quercus prinus

+Red Oak Quercus rubra

-Woodland Tree Replacement Chart
+Replacement Chart